 Baby Backs come from the highest part of the ribcage, and closest to the spine of the pig.
 Because they are furthest away from the belly and therefore contain the least amount of fat and marbling, these are the leanest and most tender types of pork ribs.

-Despite what the name might suggest, they don’t come from the backs of piglets.
-They are simply named ‘baby back’ because they’re shorter than the other most popular type of pork ribs, spareribs.
+Despite what the name might suggest, they don’t come from the rear of the pig.
+They are simply named ‘baby back’ because they’re smaller than the other most popular type of pork ribs, spare ribs.

 Their close position to the spine means that babybacks tend to be curved, almost like a hockey stick in shape.
 They often have about half an inch of pork loin meat on top.

 Because they are leaner and lighter than spareribs, baby back ribs only need about 4 hours to smoke.